 I acknowledged my sin to you, and I did not cover my iniquity; I said, “I will confess my transgressions to the Lord,” and you forgave the iniquity of my sin” (Ps.
 32:5).”

-The first thing we need to understand about forgiveness is that it applies not only to people, but God Himself.
+The first thing we need to understand about forgiveness is that it applies to both God and people.
 Whenever we disobey God, our relationship is hurt.
 If we continue to rebel without repenting of our sin and seeking forgiveness, our communication with God is fractured.

 For example, if someone gossips about you, they have committed a sin against you.
 Now, they have the opportunity to repent of gossiping, confess it to you, and ask for forgiveness.
 If they do so, you as a Christian have an obligation to grant them forgiveness every time.